nabeelvalley/docs/src/content/talks/2026/24-04/the-power-of-small-tools.md

 > An emergent set of principles within the Unix ecosystem[^1] with a personal spin

+Technology should:

 1. Do one thing.
 Do it well.
 2. Work well together
-3. Fail early and iterate
+3. Fail early and allow for iteratation
 4. Disposable software

 ---